 Impact and Mitigation Measure Applicability to the Project approximately 26,403 gallons per day (gpd), which comprises less than one percent of the available capacity of 163 million gpd at the WWRF.
 Therefore, the WWRF has adequate capacity to accommodate the Project.
 Thus, incorporation of PMM USWW-1 is not required.
 Impact USWS-1 Require or result in the relocation or construction of new or expanded water facilities, the construction or relocation of which could cause significant environmental effects.
 PMM USWS-1: In accordance with provisions of sections 15091(a)(2) and 15126.4(a)(1)(B) of the State CEQA Guidelines, a Lead Agency for a project can and should consider mitigation measures to ensure sufficient water supplies, as applicable and feasible.
-Such measures may include the following or other comparable measures identified by the Lead Agency: a) Reduce exterior consumptive uses of water in public areas, and should promote reductions in private homes and businesses, by shifting to drought-tolerant native landscape plantings, using weather-based irrigation systems, educating other public agencies about water use, and installing related water pricing incentives. b) Promote the availability of drought-resistant landscaping options and provide information on where these can be purchased.
-Use of reclaimed water especially in median landscaping and hillside landscaping can and should be implemented where feasible. c) Implement water conservation best practices such as low-flow toilets, water-efficient clothes washers, water system audits, and leak detection and repair. d) For projects located in an area with existing reclaimed water conveyance infrastructure and excess reclaimed water capacity, use reclaimed water for non- potable uses, especially landscape irrigation.
+Such measures may include the following or other comparable measures identified by the Lead Agency: Not Applicable.
+Based on the Water Availability Report prepared for the Project (see Appendix 6.19- 2), the Project site is served by an existing 10-inch water main located in Artesia Boulevard with a six- inch service lateral that serves a portion of the property to the west and the existing Project's property.
+The Project assumes a private, on-site water system for the apartment complex that will connect to the public systems.
+According to the Project's Water Availability Report, the Project would increase water demands for the Project site by 33,466 gpd. a) Reduce exterior consumptive uses of water in public areas, and should promote reductions in private homes and businesses, by shifting to drought-tolerant native landscape plantings, using weather-based irrigation systems, educating other public agencies about water use, and installing related water pricing incentives.
+A Will Serve Letter was received from Golden State Water Company (GSWC) Southwest District confirming the availability of water service for the Project.
+The will serve letter notes that service can be provided from existing water facilities within West Artesia Boulevard, therefore it is not anticipated that b) Promote the availability of drought-resistant landscaping options and provide information on where these can be purchased.
+Use of reclaimed water especially in median landscaping and hillside landscaping can and should be implemented where feasible. the 10-inch line located in West Artesia Boulevard would need to be upsized due to Project buildout.
+Thus, incorporation of PMM USWS-1 is not required. c) Implement water conservation best practices such as low-flow toilets, water-efficient clothes washers, water system audits, and leak detection and repair. d) For projects located in an area with existing reclaimed water conveyance infrastructure and excess reclaimed water capacity, use reclaimed water for non- potable uses, especially landscape irrigation.
 For projects in a location planned for future reclaimed water service, projects should install dual plumbing systems in anticipation of future use.
 Large developments could treat wastewater onsite to tertiary standards and use it for non-potable uses onsite.
+Impact USWS-2 Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years.
 Not Applicable.
-Based on the Water Availability Report prepared for the Project (see Appendix 6.19-2), the Project site is served by an existing 10-inch water main located in Artesia Boulevard with a sixinch service lateral that serves a portion of the property to the west and the existing Project's property.
-The Project assumes a private, on-site water system for the apartment complex that will connect to the public systems.
-According to the Project's Water Availability Report, the Project would increase water demands for the Project site by 33,466 gpd.
-A Will Serve Letter was received from Golden State Water Company (GSWC) Southwest District confirming the availability of water service for the Project.
-The will serve letter notes that service can be provided from existing water facilities within West Artesia Boulevard, therefore it is not anticipated that the 10-inch line located in West Artesia Boulevard would need to be upsized due to Project buildout.
-Thus, incorporation of PMM USWS-1 is not required.
+See discussion for PMM USWS-1 under Impact USWS-1, for discussion of the proposed project's consistency with this mitigation measure.
+See PMM-USWS-1, above.
+As noted in the Water Availability Report, the Project is anticipated to increase water demands by